CPE/BMC Houston Charge on Credit Card or Bank Statement

 Common CPE/BMC Statement Variations

-The same type of transaction may appear in several ways depending on your bank, card issuer, payment method, or processor:
+The wording may vary depending on the bank, card issuer, payment method, or processor:

 • CPE/BMC